Furze Warren Federation

 - Liaising with parents of children with Special Educational Needs.

-- Liaising with and supporting the school based SEN team in their work with children who have an Education, Health and Care Plan (EHCP), and children who have been identified as having additional Special Educational Needs.
+- Liaising with and supporting the school based SEN team in their work with statemented children, and non-statemented children who have been identified as having Special Educational Needs.

 - Liaising with external agencies including the Educational Psychology Service and other support agencies, the Health and Social Services and voluntary bodies.